 Step 4: Put the bra on around your body first doing it up on the LOOSEST SETTING.
-The elastic in the bra will loosen with age, so you need to be able to tighten it through it's life.
-It should always start on the loosest hooks.
+The elastic in the bra will loosen with age, so you'll want to be able to tighten it through it's life and maximise its lifespan.
 Wiggle your breasts into position, yes wiggle, it works!
 Tighten the shoulder straps so that they do not dig in and hurt, or slip off the shoulder easily.
 The band around the body should be taking the main weight of the breasts.

 Does the bra feel tight around the body?
 If so, good!
 It may feel too tight, but this is because we are used to wearing bras that are too big for us.
 It should feel tight, but not dig in.
 You should be able to get 2 fingers side by side between the bra and your skin, and it should have a little bit of give.
 Check that the weight of the breasts is well supported so the shoulder straps are not digging in at the top.
 It should of course feel comfortable.